Early Childhood Education (ECED)

 ECED 301 Effective Support for Children with Exceptional Needs and Their Families

-This course introduces students to the field of early childhood special education as well as the legal and educational basis for intervention with an emphasis on serving children in their natural environment.
-Students will examine a variety of disabilities and at-risk conditions.
+This course introduces students to the legal basis and research supporting inclusive services for young children who have disabilities.
+Students will examine a variety of disabilities and at-risk conditions and develop accommodations for serving them in the natural environment based on the child’s age (home, childcare, inclusive preschool).
 They will explore ways to collaborate with families and other professionals to improve educational outcomes for young children with exceptionalities, disabilities and/or the gifted.
-Ten hours of field experience is required.
+Students will identify a family who has a young child with a disability, observe that child across environments and interact with their family members and teachers.
+Five hours of field experience required.
 3 credits.

 ECED 302 Social and Emotional Competence in Early Childhood Education

 This course focuses one understanding and implementing evidence-based practices for promoting children’s social and emotional development and preventing challenging behaviors.
 Students will examine the critical nature of emotional support and responsive relationships as they relate to promoting the social and emotional competence of young children.
+Five hours of field experience is required.
 3 credits.

 ECED 303 Integrated Learning Standards in Early Childhood Settings: Language & Literacy